gammasim/workflows/README.md

 - *Tools* are called by *steps* in a *Workflow* and are doing one single task.
 In most cases, tools are calling an application of [simtools](https://github.com/gammasim/simtools) including all required configuration parameters (e.g., [workflows/tools/derive_array_elements_coordinates.cwl](workflows/tools/derive_array_elements_coordinates.cwl)).
 - *Workflows* connect *tools*, and allow to execute the steps discussed above (receive, assert, derive, validate, ...), see.e.g, workflow/DeriveArrayElementCoordinates.cwl](./workflows/DeriveArrayElementCoordinates.cwl).

+## Parameter and input data schema files

+The parameter schema files are used to describe all input data and simulation model parameters and can be found in [./schemas](./schemas) in this repository.

+See the [Guide to the Simulation Model Parameter File Schema](./schemas/README.md) for details.

+## Using workflows

 ### Getting started